Stock market today: Asian markets mostly lower as worries over Russia-Ukraine war loom - Local News 8

 On Tuesday, Ukraine fired several American-supplied longer-range missiles into Russia, according to the official, marking the first such use in nearly 1,000 days of war.
 On the same day, Russian President Vladimir Putin formally lowered the threshold for Russia’s use of its nuclear weapons.

+Shares of Seven & i Holdings Co., the company that owns over 80,000 7-Eleven convenience stores worldwide, soared 8.4% on Wednesday after local media reported that the founding family plans to raise over 8 trillion yen ($51.66 billion) to take the company private within this financial year.

 China’s central bank announced it will keep its benchmark lending rates unchanged after it cut its one-year lending rate to 3.1% in October.
-Hong Kong’s Hang Seng shed 0.1% to 19,641.05, while the Shanghai Composite gained 0.6% to 3,364.54.
+Hong Kong’s Hang Seng edged 0.1% higher to 19,687.10, and the Shanghai Composite gained 0.1% to 3,979.15.

 On Tuesday, the S&P 500 rose 0.4% to 5,916.98 after erasing an early drop of 0.7%.
 The Nasdaq composite also shook off an early loss to turn 1% higher to 18,987.47, while the Dow Jones Industrial Average slipped 0.3% to 43,268.94.